Adreet21/Maze--Reinforcement-Learning/README.md

 ## How have I implemented it?<br>
 For exploring the environment, I used the epsilon-greedy behaviour policy.<br>
+And trained the model using Q-Learning to find the optimal path.

 ## The formula used:<br>
 New Q(s,a) = Q(s,a) + α[R(s,a) + γ max Q'(s',a') - Q(s,a)]<br>where:<br>s = State<br>